ucl-exoplanets/TauREx3_public/doc/source/user/taurex/observation.rst

 .. _taurexspectrum:

-TauREx spectrum
+TauREx Spectrum
 ---------------

 The ``taurex_spectrum`` has two different modes.
 The first mode is specifing a filename path of a a TauREx3 HDF5 output.
-This output must have been run with some form of instrument function (such as SNR), for it to be useable as an observation.
+This output must have been run with some form of instrument function (see :ref:`userinstrument`), for it to be useable as an observation.
 Another is to set ``taurex_spectrum = self``, this will set the current forward model + instrument function as the observation.
 This type observation is valid of the fitting procedure making it possible to do *self-retrievals*.